Community projects by country

-Gildan has sponsored 320 scholarships since 2006 to encourage access to these technical programs for Gildan employees and their families, as well as to underprivileged young men and women from all over the country.
+Gildan has sponsored 1,020 scholarships since 2006 to encourage access to these technical programs for Gildan employees and their families, as well as to underprivileged young men and women from all over the country.

-Since its inception, over 6,000 students have graduated from the various IPC programs, including over 1,000 students who graduated from the IPC one-year program, with a 90% job placement record in a wide range of companies in Honduras, including at Gildan.
+Since its inception, over 6,500 students have graduated from the various IPC programs, including over 1,000 students who graduated from the IPC one-year program, with a 90% job placement record in a wide range of companies in Honduras, including at Gildan.
 We also partner with the IPC to offer training sessions to our employees, representing an additional U.S. $300,000 in funding for the IPC during 2011 and 2012.

 In 2013, Gildan created a new program for the IPC called “Dejando Huella” (Leaving a Footprint), which was designed to sponsor scholarships for approximately 300 students per year to attend the technical short courses at the IPC.
-The first group of students under this program graduated on March 27th 2014, representing a total of 150 new technicians in the areas of industrial production, electricity, screen printing, refrigeration and air conditioning.
+The first group of students under this program graduated in March 2014, representing a total of 150 new technicians in the areas of industrial production, electricity, screen printing, refrigeration and air conditioning.

 Recipients of the scholarships go through an academic and socio-economic evaluation in order to determine their acceptance into the program and the course that best suits each student’s skills.
 The scholarship covers the academic and transportation expenses of the students.
-This project represents an investment of close to $100,000.

-Since 2005, Gildan contribution to the IPC represents over $1.6 million.
+Since 2005, Gildan contribution to the IPC represents over $1.9 million.